Liberace: Films

-In 1955, Liberace was at the height of his career when tapped by Warner Bros. for his first starring motion picture, Sincerely Yours (1955), a remake of The Man Who Played God (1932), as a concert pianist who turns his efforts toward helping others when his career is cut short by deafness.
+In 1955, Liberace was at the height of his career when tapped by Warner Bros. for his first starring movie Sincerely Yours (1955), a remake of The Man Who Played God (1932), as a concert pianist who turns his efforts toward helping others when his career is cut short by deafness.
 In April 1955, Modern Screen magazine claimed Doris Day had been most often mentioned as Liberace's leading lady, "but it is doubtful that Doris will play the role.
 Liberace's name alone will pack theatres and generous Liberace would like to give a newcomer a break."
 (Joanne Dru, an established movie actress, was the leading lady.)
 When Sincerely Yours was released in November, the studio mounted an ad and poster campaign with Liberace's name in huge, eccentric, building-block letters above and much larger than the title.
 "Fabulously yours in his first starring motion picture!" was a tag line.
 The other players and staff were smallish at the bottom.
-The film was a critical and commercial failure since Liberace proved unable to translate his eccentric on-stage persona to that of a movie leading man.
+The film was a critical and commercial failure because Liberace proved unable to translate his eccentric on-stage persona to that of a movie leading man.
 Warner quickly issued a pressbook ad supplement with new "Starring" billing below the title, in equal plain letters: "Liberace, Joanne Dru, Dorothy Malone".
-TCM's Robert Osborne recalls a more dramatic demotion: When Sincerely Yours played first run at the Orpheum in Seattle, the billing was altered even more: Joanne Dru, Dorothy Malone, and Alex Nicol above the title (with big head shots of all three) and below the title in much smaller letters: "with Liberace at the piano".
+TCM's Robert Osborne recalls a dramatic demotion: When Sincerely Yours played first run at the Orpheum in Seattle, the billing was altered even more: Joanne Dru, Dorothy Malone, and Alex Nicol above the title (with big head shots of all three) and below the title in much smaller letters: "with Liberace at the piano".
 Originally, Sincerely Yours was meant to be the first of a two-picture movie contract, but it proved a massive box-office flop.
 The studio then bought back the contract, effectively paying Liberace not to make a second movie.

 The experience left Liberace so shaken that he largely abandoned his movie aspirations.
 He made two more big-screen appearances, but only in cameo roles.
 These were When the Boys Meet the Girls (1965), starring Connie Francis, where Liberace essentially played himself.
 He received kudos for his brief appearance as a casket salesman in The Loved One (1965), based on Evelyn Waugh's satire of the funeral business and movie industry in Southern California.

 Recordings

 The massive success of Liberace's syndicated television show was the main impetus behind his record sales.
 From 1947 to 1951, he recorded 10 discs.
 By 1954, it jumped to nearly 70.
-He released several recordings through Columbia Records including Liberace by Candlelight (later on Dot and through direct television advertising) and sold over 400,000 albums by 1954.
+He released several recordings through Columbia Records, including Liberace by Candlelight (later on Dot and through direct television advertising) and sold over 400,000 albums by 1954.
 His most popular single was "Ave Maria", selling over 300,000 copies.
 His theme song was "I'll Be Seeing You", which he would customarily sing rather than play on any of his various pianos.